 Tata Hexa vs Honda BRV – Features Comparison

-The Hexa will be more feature-rich than the Aria with the addition of a Harman sourced 5-inch touchscreen infotainment system, 10-speaker JBL audio system, ambient lighting, a colour MID, six airbags and more.
-Honda’s BR-V misses out on the usual set of features we have come to expect from most cars these days including, but not limited to a touchscreen infotainment system with Navigation, and Reverse parking camera.
+The Hexa is more feature-rich than the Aria with the addition of a Harman sourced 5-inch touchscreen infotainment system, 10-speaker JBL audio system, ambient lighting, a colour MID, six airbags and more.
+Honda’s BR-V misses out on the usual set of features we have come to expect from most cars these days including a touchscreen infotainment system with Navigation, and Reverse parking camera.
 It gets keyless engine start/stop, second row AC vents, three rows of seats, dual front airbags, ABS with EBD, automatic climate control.
-Since it will be a more premium offering than the Honda BR-V, expect the Tata Hexa to boast a longer list of features.
+Since it is a more premium offering than the Honda BR-V, Tata Hexa boasts a longer list of features.
 Both vehicles come with seating for seven.

 Tata Hexa vs Honda BRV – Specifications Comparison

-Only the 2.2 L diesel that churns out 154 BHP and 400 Nm will be offered with the Hexa as Tata doesn’t plan on launching it with a petrol engine.
+Only the 2.2 L diesel that churns out 156 PS and 400 Nm is offered with the top-end trims Hexa.
+The entry models get a lower state of tune (150 PS-320 NM).
 This is the same engine that also powers the Safari Storme.
-This unit will significantly be more powerful than the BR-V’s 1.5 L diesel, which it shares with the City/Mobilio/Jazz/Amaze.
+This unit is significantly more powerful than the BR-V’s 1.5 L diesel, which produces just 100 PS-200 Nm.
 Also, the Honda BR-V is available with a 1.5 L petrol that churns out 120 PS and comes with either a 6-speed manual or a CVT unit.
 The BR-V’s engine and transmission options are identical to the Honda Mobilio and Honda City.
-Unlike the Tata Hexa, the Honda BR-V will not be offered with an AWD system.
+Unlike the Tata Hexa, the Honda BR-V is not offered with an AWD system.
 The 1.5 L i-DTEC diesel that powers all diesel variants of Honda cars in India is notorious for its poor NVH levels.

 Tata Hexa vs Honda BRV – Design Review